Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Both Canva and PowerPoint give you access to tools that let you create graphs and charts and add them to your presentations.

-PowerPoint is the more generous tool in terms of the range of chart types that you can add to your presentations, letting you choose from around 60 chart designs — each of which come in a number of variants — to Canva’s 18.
+PowerPoint is the more generous tool in terms of the range of chart types that you can add to your presentations, letting you choose from around 60 chart designs — each of which come in a number of variants — to Canva’s 20 or so.

 The process for creating these graphs is much easier in Canva, however — while PowerPoint forces you to link an Excel spreadsheet to your graph, Canva just lets you enter the relevant data for the graph directly within the tool.
 This makes for a much easier workflow.